English National Ballet

 English National Ballet is a classical ballet company founded by Dame Alicia Markova and Sir Anton Dolin as London Festival Ballet and based in London, England.
 Along with The Royal Ballet, Birmingham Royal Ballet, Northern Ballet and Scottish Ballet, it is one of the five major ballet companies in Great Britain.
 English National Ballet is one of the foremost touring companies in Europe, performing in theatres throughout the UK as well as conducting international tours and performing at special events.

-The company employs approximately 67 dancers and a symphony orchestra, (English National Ballet Philharmonic).
-In 1984 Peter Schaufuss became director and changed the name to English National Ballet and founded the school English National Ballet School, which is independent from the ballet company but joining the company premises in the new building.
+The company employs approximately 67 dancers and a symphony orchestra, the English National Ballet Philharmonic.
+In 1984, Peter Schaufuss became director and changed the name to English National Ballet and founded the school English National Ballet School, which is independent from the ballet company but joining the company premises in the new building.
 The company regularly performs seasons at the London Coliseum and has been noted for specially staged performances at the Royal Albert Hall.
 In 2014 English National Ballet became an Associate Company of Sadler's Wells.